-From the world famous, ultra-modern Science Museum to the tiny, 19th century Old Operating Theatre, the capital has science and medical museums to suit all tastes and budgets; many offer free admission, too.
+From the world famous, ultra-modern Science Museum to the tiny, 19th-century Old Operating Theatre, the capital has specialist and medical museums to suit all tastes and budgets; many offer free admission, too.

 Want to discover and interact with the major scientific advances of the last 300 years?
-Then head to the Science Museum.
-Kids and big kids alike love the Launchpad gallery; those with a strong stomach can visit the Glimpses of Medical History gallery; plus there's spaceships, steam engines and much more.
+Then head to the Science Museum!
+Get hands-on with interactive exhibits at the Wonderlab gallery; take a virtual reality trip through space, catch a glimpse into the future through technology and much more.

 Navigate through space and time at the Royal Observatory Greenwich.
 Straddle the Prime Meridian Line, study clocks that solved the longitude problem and look into some of the world's most important telescopes.
 You can find even more awesome astronomy at the on-site planetarium.